-5. Topical tretinoin (Retin-A and Avita creams applied directly to the skin).
+5. Topical tretinoin (Retin-A and Avita creams applied directly to the skin)

 Tretinoin, the active ingredient in topical Retin-A and Avita, does not actually kill acne bacteria.
 This potent acne treatment works primarily by stimulating the growth of the skin so that pores open and their contents can drain.
-It also counteracts the effects of stress on the skin, and desensitizes skin cells to the immune system, reversing their sensitivity caused by bacteria.
+It also counteracts the effects of stress on the skin and desensitizes skin cells to the immune system, reversing their sensitivity caused by bacteria.

-6. Isotretinoin (Accutane, taken as a pill).
+6. Isotretinoin (Accutane, taken as a pill)

 7. Adapalene (Differin)

-Sold under the trade name Differin and available as a cream, gel, or pledget (small compress), adapalene opens pore and counteracts the inflammation caused by acne bacteria.
+Sold under the trade name Differin and available as a cream, gel, or pledget (small compress), adapalene opens pores and counteracts the inflammation caused by acne bacteria.
 The bacteria are removed, however, as pores open and they can drain to the surface.
 Adapalene has little or no direct antibacterial action.

-This antibiotic is commonly prescribed for acne in teens in the United States, but usually not prescribed for acne in teens in Europe.
+This antibiotic is commonly prescribed for acne in teens in the United States but usually not prescribed for acne in teens in Europe.
 It fights both acne and other common skin infections, but it has the side effect of staining the teeth brown, gray, black, or blue, especially along the gum line.
 American doctors typically don’t give the drug to young acne patients who still have their “baby teeth,” but European doctors seldom give it to anyone under the age of 22.